Ten matches with black heads and white sticks laid out on a gray surface, with some of the matches burned at the tips.

 Burnout isn’t just “a busy season” or “a stressful week.”

-Burnout is a chronic state of emotional, mental, and physical depletion that happens when you push yourself long past your limits—often while still appearing strong and composed to everyone around you.
+Burnout is a chronic state of emotional, mental, and physical depletion that happens when you push yourself long past your limits -- often while still appearing strong and composed to everyone around you.

 Over time, burnout becomes a cycle of exhaustion → guilt → overworking → more exhaustion, leaving you feeling stuck between wanting rest and fearing what will happen if you slow down.

-If you’re a professional in Philadelphia feeling trapped in the cycle of perfectionism, overthinking, anxiety or burnout—know this: you don’t have to keep doing it alone.
+If you’re a professional in Philadelphia or NJ feeling trapped in the cycle of perfectionism, overthinking, anxiety or burnout—know this: you don’t have to keep doing it alone.
 I work with high achievers every day who show up strong on the outside but feel pulled apart within.
 My downtown Philadelphia office offers a safe, confidential space to explore these patterns and build lasting change.

 For many, burnout shows up quietly at first: